 Some of the most important requirements for the service you choose should be:

-- Do they understand the industry and roles in the industry?
+- They understand your industry and the roles in that industry

 - They use multiple methods to find and assess candidates

-- They are willing to share their process and their results with you
+- They are willing to share their process and results with you

 - They will help you improve your hiring process

-A recruiter can only find you a candidate if they have a solid understanding of who they’re looking for, so creating a proper job profile will be critical in creating a successful partnership with a search company.
-The best search firms will help you with this, but why leave such a critical matter up to someone else who will never truly know your company culture.
-Taking the time to create a strong job analysis and description will immediately improve your chances of having a third party be successful on your behalf.
-Once you know that they’re aware of who you’re looking for, you need to then focus on communication and professional relationships
+A recruiter can only find your ideal candidate if they have a solid understanding of who they’re looking for, so creating a proper job profile will be critical in having a successful partnership with a search company.
+The best search firms will help you with this but taking the time to create a strong job analysis and description like the ones we discussed in the Framework step.
+Doing these critical analysis will immediately improve your chances of having a third party be successful on your behalf.

 - Maintain solid communication